geeksforsocialchange/gfsc-v2/_posts/2022-10-10-creating-a-national-network-of-community-technolog.md

 Thanks to the National Lottery funding we've hired three wonderful people to work on this project, each two days a week.
 They are:

-- David Hayward, project manager.
+- **David Hayward**, project manager.
 David also organises [Feral Vector](https://feral-vector.com/), where he makes videogame developers do non-digital stuff and go outside.
 His background includes running hackspaces, community events, and commercial events.
-- Rachele Evaroa, community organiser for North of England.
+- **Rachele Evaroa**, community organiser for North of England.
 Rachele is the landlady of the Old Abbey Taphouse, and was recently voted the most [eccentric landlady in the UK](https://www.manchestereveningnews.co.uk/whats-on/food-drink-news/manchesters-most-eccentric-pub-named-24908941).
-- Coral Freeman, community organiser for South of England.
+- **Coral Freeman**, community organiser for South of England.
 Coral founded [Idle Games Club](https://www.idlegamesclub.co.uk/), a Community Games Lounge located in South Devon, and is also the Volunteer Co-ordinator at Torbay Domestic Abuse Service.

 The project is currently three months in and we are discovering so much already about how, why and where tech is failing people locally.